Vennira Aadai: Casting and filming

 The film marked the debut of Jayalalithaa in Tamil cinema.
 Sridhar, who was scouting for an actress with a teenage face with a modern look born and bred in the upper class to portray a young widow, found Jayalalithaa, daughter of actress Sandhya, at a swimming pool in Saidapet.
 Sandhya was initially reluctant to let Jayalalithaa portray this role as she portrayed a similar character in a Kannada film; however Jayalalithaa agreed to act in the film.
 Sundarrajan initially refused to play a father's role in the film as he wanted to be the lead actor, but was persuaded by a friend who noted that "heroes had a short shelf life, but 'fathers' would always be in demand".
 Sundarrajan wore a fake moustache to portray his character.

 When Moorthy met his friend Chakravarthy, an associate of filmmaker Sridhar, and told him about his desire to act, Chakravarthy, who had previously seen Moorthy act on stage, told Sridhar about him, Moorthy eventually made his acting debut with this film portraying a comic role.
-Srikanth who earlier worked in American Consulate and was also a theatre artist made his acting debut in this film as lead actor.
+Srikanth who earlier worked in American Consulate and was also a theatre artist made his film debut as lead actor.
 Both Chakravarthy and Srikanth used to play table tennis at T. Nagar Club House, and Chakravarthy requested Srikanth to give auditions for the film.
 While scouting for an actress to play Srikanth's pair, Sridhar initially chose Hema Malini, but later dropped her after feeling she lacked the maturity needed for the character; he chose debutant Shanti for this role whom he rejected for Rajasree's character in Kadhalikka Neramillai (1964), she was rechristened Nirmala.
 The film is the Tamil debut for Shylashri who was credited as Asha.
 Filming began at Madurai where the song "Kannan Ennum" was shot at Vaigai River.

 Soundtrack

 The lyrics were written by Kannadasan and the music was composed by Viswanathan–Ramamoorthy.
+The song "Kannan Perai" is set in Sankarabharanam raga.